πΊοΈ Overview

 Export research activity data to various formats for analysis and sharing

-This command allows you to export research activity data from ACORN into different formats such as PDF, Markdown, YAML, or PPTX.
+This command allows you to export research activity data from ACORN into formats such as PDF, Markdown, YAML, or PPTX.
 With export, you can easily share your research with sponsors, collaborators, or the general public in a variety of contexts.

 export supports exporting individual research activity indices or entire directories containing multiple indices.